Skip to main content

 The Immediate Impact of Sleep and Stress on Cellular Receptivity

-The most rapid changes in are governed by your daily choices surrounding sleep and stress management.
+The most rapid changes in hormonal sensitivity are governed by your daily choices surrounding sleep and stress management.
 The architecture of your sleep directly influences your body’s ability to manage blood sugar.
 A single night of insufficient or fragmented sleep can measurably decrease insulin sensitivity the following day.

 This occurs because sleep deprivation elevates evening cortisol levels and increases sympathetic nervous system activity, both of which signal the body to keep glucose readily available in the bloodstream, counteracting insulin’s role.
 Your body, anticipating a crisis that does not exist, becomes slightly deaf to insulin’s message.